Gl1tch42/canvas-maker-server/README.md

 </br>

+> # Personal Notes
+>
+> I started this projected for two reasons.
+The first one being that I wanted to practice building an entire application from scratch.
+I had never done anything on this level and I wanted to challenge myself.
+> The other reason why I started this project was because I wanted a tool that to my surprise did not exist yet, canvas is a bussinel model to help entreprenours materialize there ideas and I could never find a good online tool to make it.
+> In order to build this project, I had to learn many new technologies that I had not had the time to use so far like typescript, how to do unit and integration tests using jest.js and how to deal with user authentication and authorization.
+> The project is not done yet but I am exited to finish and any help is welcomed.

 # Server

 This repository contains all files related to the Canvas Maker server.
 If you are looking for the front end aplication for Canvas Maker click [here](#).